connor-mcnaboe/MIT-Open-Courseware---Neutron-Science-and-Reactor-Physics-Problems-/README.md

 ```
 pip install periodictable
 ```
-Work is done using the suggested textbook:
+Work is done using the suggested textbook and other supplemental articles and papers credited in problem sets:

 `Lewis, Elmer E. Fundamentals of Nuclear Reactor Physics.
 Burlington, MA: Academic Press, 2008.
 ISBN: 9780123706317.`